Explainer · June 17, 2026

 Where do company brains fit in?

-Add named judgment to your stack.
+Add a named expert's knowledge to your stack.